-The origin of trademark liability for dilution is usually traced to Frank Schechter's 1927 article, Frank I. Schechter, The Rational Basis of Trademark Protection, 40 Harv.
-L. Rev. 813 (1927).
-Recall that early-20th-century trademark law prohibited the use of a technical trademark only on directly competing goods.
+The origin of trademark liability for dilution is usually traced to Frank Schechter's 1927 article, Frank I. Schechter.160 Recall that early-20thcentury trademark law prohibited the use of a technical trademark only on directly competing goods.
 My rights in DAFFODIL for baked goods were not infringed by your use of DAFFODIL on clothing: in the theory of the time, there was no risk of consumer confusion about source at the point of sale.
-Schechter, however, thought that such uses worked a real harm on the trademark owner, because they "vitiated or impaired" the "uniqueness or singularity" of the trademark.
-He argued:
+Schechter, however, thought that such uses worked a real harm on the trademark owner, because they "vitiated or impaired" the "uniqueness or singularity" of the trademark.161 He argued: